TomAnthony/itermocil/README.md

 iTermocil works for iTerm 2+, but the script support is better in iTerm 2.9 beta so things run a bit faster/cleaner with iTerm 2.9+.
 If using beta builds you should grab the [latest nightly](https://iterm2.com/nightly/latest), as the 2.9.20150626 'recommended beta' build does not have the required script hooks for iTermocil to work (and I have no plans to kludge something just for an incomplete beta that will never be released).

+Currently, everything is Python 2 and so if you are using Python 3 by default you may need to tweak the #! line.

 ## Shell autocompletion

 ### Zsh autocompletion